-In our school our EYFS class is our Reception class, children start in the September in the year in which they turn 5.
+In our school our EYFS, Reception, class children start in the September in the year in which they turn 5.
 The curriculum is based on 17 areas of learning which are broken down into milestones culminating in the Early Learning Goal (ELG).
 Children's learning is focussed on three characteristics of effective learning: playing and exploring, active learning, creative and critical thinking.

-We are passionate about our creative curriculum, with topics such as 'Superheroes', 'Out of the Egg', and 'Commotion in the Ocean' there is much fun to be had whilst learning.
-At St Andrews School we also love our trips, Warwick Castle, theatre visits, sports events to name a few!
+At St Andrews CE School we also love our trips, Warwick Castle, The Science Museum and Birmingham Sealife Centre to name a few!
 Along with country walks, forest schools, cooking and visitors there's always plenty of excitement in our learning.

 If you require any further information, please get in touch